antonylesuisse/qweb/README.txt

 ------------

  qweb_control(self,jump='main',p=[]):
-        a simple function to handle the controler part of your application.
+    A simple function to handle the controler part of your application.
+It dispatch the control to the jump argument, while ensuring that prefix function have been called.

+    qweb_control replace '/' to '_' and strip '_' from the jump argument.

+    name1
+    name1_name2
+    name1_name2_name3

 QWebRequest